-- Providing public services and social programs that meet the demands of the electorate - Improving economic growth
+- Providing public services and social programs that meet the demands of the electorate

+- Improving economic growth

-- Achieving regulatory compliance - Meeting international obligations
+- Achieving regulatory compliance

+- Meeting international obligations

-Once the specific potential benefits for a partner are identified, the second step is to explore if there is a way that, either through the activities of the partnership or through contributions from other partners, a benefit can be realized.
-Options that should be considered include adding a new activity to the partnership, allowing a participant to make a direct contribution, and approaching groups outside of the partnership to find a source for the benefit.
+Once the partners identify the specific potential benefits for each partner, the second step is to explore if there is a way that, either through the activities of the partnership or through contributions from other partners, they can realize one of those benefits.
+Options that the collaborators should consider include adding a new activity to the partnership, allowing a participant to make a direct contribution to another participant, and approaching groups outside of the partnership to find a source for the benefit.

-Once the participating groups have identified the benefit that is desired, and the source that it will come from, the partners, or an outside negotiating body should structure the receipt of the benefit into the partnership.
-If the benefit is going to be received as the result of an activity of the partnership, the group(s) re-negotiating the partnership need to make sure that the arrangement of the partnership will lead to the realization of that benefit.
-If it is going to be received as the result of a contribution from a different partner, that partner should formally commit to the contribution.
+Once the participating groups have identified the benefit that they desire, and the source that it will come from, they should structure the receipt of the benefit into the partnership.
+If the partner is going to receive the benefit as the result of an activity of the partnership, the participants need to make sure that the arrangement of the partnership will lead to the realization of that benefit.
+If they are going receive the benefit as the result of a contribution from a different partner, that partner should formally commit to the contribution.